EntranceJew/imgurlua/README.md

 * ClientLimit
 * ClientRemaining

-For more information about rate-limiting, please see the note in our [docs](http://api.imgur.com/#limits)!
+For more information about rate-limiting, please see the note in their [docs](http://api.imgur.com/#limits)!

 Examples
 ------------